FlexMeasures/flexmeasures/documentation/configuration.rst

 .. note:: This setting only lists the names of views, rather than making sure the views exist.

 For more fine-grained control, the entries can also be tuples of view names and list of applicable account roles.
-For example, the entry ``("details": ["MDC","Prosumer"])`` would show the link to the "details" page only to users who are connected to accounts with roles "MDC" or "Prosumer".
+For example, the entry ``("details": ["MDC", "Prosumer"])`` would show the link to the "details" page only to users who are connected to accounts with roles "MDC" or "Prosumer".

-.. note:: This fine-grained control requires FlexMeasures version v0.6.0
+.. note:: This fine-grained control requires FlexMeasures version 0.6.0

 Default: ``["dashboard", "analytics", "portfolio", "assets", "users"]``